 This division provides workforce and basic skills preparation to community members and those seeking to upgrade their employment skills.
-Workforce Development/Basic Skills serves the emerging workforce through programs like the Adult Learners Training and Assistance Program (ALTA) and Tech Prep.
+Workforce Development/Basic Skills serves the emerging workforce through programs like the Adult Learners' Training and Assistance Program (ALTA) and Tech Prep.
 Incumbent workers and employers are served through programs like WEDnetPA which assists employers with funding for worker training in the area of basic skills and information technology.
 Transitional workers receiving funding for training through the Workforce Investment Act (WIA) and Trade Adjustment Assistance Act for Dislocated Workers are initially seen by staff in the Workforce Development/Basic Skills area of the College.
-Additionally, the staff in the Workforce Development/ Basic Skills area collaborates with business and community organizations in grant preparation and a variety of special projects.
+Additionally, the staff in the Workforce Development/Basic Skills area collaborates with business and community organizations in grant preparation and a variety of special projects.

 ALTA is funded through the Bureau of Adult Basic and Literacy Education, Pennsylvania Department of Education, and the Workforce Investment Act.
-This program provides literacy and basic skills training to adults, including foundation/ workplace skills training, adult basic education, English-As-A-Second Language (ESL), Family Literacy, and General Educational Development (GED) instruction.
-Certified instructors and trained volunteers are used in individual and cooperative learning instructional settings on-campus and at 25 off-campus sites.
+This program provides literacy and basic skills training to adults, including foundation/workplace skills training, adult basic education, English-As-A-Second Language (ESL), Family Literacy, Career Gateway (abe-to-college transition), and General Educational Development (GED) instruction.
+Instructors holding a B.S. in Education (or related field) facilitate learning within small group and whole group instructional settings.
 GED Test Preparation Program provides classroom instruction covering reading skills, writing skills, social studies, mathematics, and science.
 The program is designed to parallel the areas covered by the GED test.

-Upon completion of the program, the ALTA program will make arrangements for each adult learner to take the GED test for award of a high school equivalency diploma.
+Upon completion of the program, the ALTA program will make arrangements for each adult learner to take the GED test for award of a Commonwealth Secondary Diploma.
+Career Gateway (abe-to-college transition) instruction is designed to enable students to successfully transition from an adult basic education program to postsecondary education (PSE) and training programs focusing on high priority occupations.